 Safety of Children in Care

 Most children enter the care of Oranga Tamariki because they have been harmed.
-This new data shows that, where we remove children from those harmful situations, in the vast majority of cases we keep them safe.
+The data shows that, where we remove children from those harmful situations, in the vast majority of cases we keep them safe.
 But it also shows that some children continue to experience harm – from family, other adults or other children.

 We have taken action around harmful situations, well before the data was collected.
 In some cases they have involved other agencies, such as the Police.
 In every single case social workers have done an assessment to determine how we should proceed and whether to involve others.